Andrew Lloyd Webber: the legendary composer’s musicals, wife, net worth and more

-Andrew Lloyd Webber is the King of memorable tunes and catchy choruses, and has a whopping 20 musicals and 45 awards to his name.
-Here are 20 amazing facts about the 70-year-old composer, including his musicals, songs and net worth.
+Andrew Lloyd Webber is the King of memorable tunes and catchy choruses, and has a whopping 21 musicals and 45 awards to his name.
+Here are 20 amazing facts about the 72-year-old composer, including his musicals, songs and net worth.

-The 70-year-old composer's net worth is estimated at a huge £800 million.
-He came second in The Sunday Times Rich List in 2017 for UK musicians, behind Sir Paul McCartney.
+Lloyd Webber’s net worth is estimated at a huge £800 million.
+He came first in The Sunday Times Rich List in 2020 for UK musicians, behind Sir Paul McCartney.

-Andrew's brother, Julian Lloyd Webber, is a former concert cellist and Andrew's late father William was director of the London College of Music.
+Andrew’s brother, Julian Lloyd Webber, is a former concert cellist and now Principal of the Royal Birmingham Conservatoire.
+Andrew’s late father, William, was a composer and director of the London College of Music.
 His mother, Jean, was a piano teacher.

 In 1991, Andrew married the former equestrian sportswoman Madeleine Gurdon, and the couple have been happily married ever since.